Families upset North Carolina school tells sons to cut hair before returning to school

 For the past year and a half, Edward and Logan’s hair was kept in a bun or ponytail to comply with the school’s policy of keeping hair off the collar and ears.

-Chavis said she received a call March 14 informing her that those hairstyles were no longer accepted.
-Lomboy said school officials told her and other parents the kids’ hairstyles were faddish after the school added buns and ponytails to the list of banned styles.
+Chavis said she received a call March 14 that those hairstyles were no longer accepted.
+Lomboy said school officials told her and other parents the kids’ hairstyles were faddish after the school added buns and ponytails to the list.

 Both mothers were told to file a grievance with the school regarding the policy, which was denied.

-“I’m not cutting his hair,” said Abby Gate, mother of 6-year-old Rafaelle.
+“I’m not cutting his hair,” said Abby Gate, whose 6-year-old son Rafaelle.
 “He said, ‘I’m not going back there,’ and I said ‘come on, but it’s time for school,’ and he said ‘no, they said I have to cut my hair.'”

 Gate said she’s asked for a formal notice, or anything in writing, from the school board that her son was violating a policy.
 She said those requests have been denied.

-If the three mothers don’t receive a favorable response from the school before spring break ends on March 29, all three say they will be taking their children out of the schools.
+If the three mothers don’t receive a favorable response from the school before spring break ends on March 29, all three will be taking their children out of the schools.

 The American Civil Liberties Union said the policy violates First Amendment rights.

-Classical Charter Schools of America provided a statement to Nexstar’s WBTW that was published online March 21.
+Classical Charter Schools of America provided a statement to News13 that was published online March 21.
 The statement says a review is underway and will be considered by the board on April 27.

 “The ACLU seems more interested in creating controversy than resolving it,” Baker A. Mitchell, president and CEO of The Roger Bacon Academy, which owns the charter schools, said in a statement.
 “Our schools have procedures for dealing with matters such as these.”